-- 5.1 Bribery can be defined as offering, promising or giving a financial (or other) advantage to another person with the intention of inducing or rewarding that person to act or for having acted in a way which a reasonable person would consider improper in the circumstances. - 5.2 Corruption is any form of abuse of entrusted power for private gain and may include, but is not limited to, bribery. - 5.3 Depending on the circumstances, bribes can take on many different forms and are not always a matter of handing over cash.
-Gifts, hospitality and entertainment can be categorized as bribes if they are intended to influence a decision.
-It can also take place where the offer or payment is made indirectly by or through a third party, such as an agent or business partner. - 5.4 If given or received as an inducement or reward for an improper act, the following could be bribes: - Cash payments; - Gifts (including gifts of cash or cash equivalents); - Hospitality (such as meals, hotel stays, travel tickets or invitations to sporting and cultural events); - Other promotional expenses (such as travel and accommodation expenses); - Free use of company services, facilities or property; or - Political contributions or charitable donations. - 5.5 Employees who are offered or asked for a bribe are expected to: - Reject demands for, or offers of, bribes; - Communicate anti-bribery stance to the offering person; - Record the details of any bribery or request or attempted bribery, immediately after the occurrence of the event; - Report the incident to the Chief Compliance officer or Chief Audit Executive as a whistleblowing activity.
+- 5.4 If given or received as an inducement or reward for an improper act, the following could be bribes: - Cash payments; - Gifts (including gifts of cash or cash equivalents); - Hospitality (such as meals, hotel stays, travel tickets or invitations to sporting and cultural events); - Other promotional expenses (such as travel and accommodation expenses); - Free use of company services, facilities or property; or - Political contributions or charitable donations. - 5.5 Employees who are offered or asked for a bribe are expected to: - Reject demands for, or offers of, bribes; - Communicate anti-bribery stance to the offering person; - Record the details of any bribery or request or attempted bribery, immediately after theoccurrence of the event; - Report the incident to the Chief Compliance officer or Chief Audit Executive as a whistleblowing activity.